echo-chamber0/deployment-engine/docs/DEPLOYMENT_GUIDE.md

 ### What is Data Commons Accelerator?

-Data Commons Accelerator is a ready-to-deploy instance of [Custom Data Commons](https://docs.datacommons.org/custom_dc/) on Google Kubernetes Engine (GKE).
-[Data Commons](https://datacommons.org) is an open knowledge repository providing unified access to public datasets and statistics, enabling your organization to explore data without manually aggregating from multiple sources.
+Data Commons Accelerator is a ready-to-deploy instance of **Custom Data Commons** on Google Kubernetes Engine (GKE).
+[Data Commons](https://docs.datacommons.org/what_is.html) is an open knowledge repository providing unified access to public datasets and statistics.
+For more details on custom Data Commons and its benefits, see [Custom Data Commons documentation](https://docs.datacommons.org/custom_dc/).

 ### What Problems Does It Solve?

-Data Commons addresses these common data exploration challenges:

-- **Data Fragmentation**: Public datasets scattered across multiple sources with different formats
-- **Time-to-Insight**: Analysts spend weeks aggregating and standardizing data manually
-- **Lack of Context**: Difficulty understanding relationships and connections between datasets
-- **Scalability**: Traditional approaches break down with large datasets and many concurrent users
-- **Customization**: Need to combine public data with proprietary internal datasets
+Data Commons Accelerator simplifies deploying a custom Data Commons instance—removing the complexity of infrastructure setup, Kubernetes configuration, and cloud resource provisioning.
+It empowers domain experts and data analysts to quickly create a custom Data Commons, integrate their datasets, and leverage the public Data Commons knowledge graph.

+**Value Proposition:**

+- **Simplicity**: Deploy a complex data solution with a few clicks, eliminating manual setup and configuration
+- **Efficiency**: Streamline custom Data Commons adoption via Marketplace, bypassing traditional sales cycles
+- **Accelerated Time-to-Insight**: Quickly join proprietary datasets with public data (census, economic, weather) to unlock new correlations
+- **Empowerment**: Natural language interface allows non-technical users to query data without code

 ### Who Should Use It?

-Data Commons Accelerator is ideal for:

-- **Data analysts** exploring public datasets and statistics
-- **Researchers** studying demographic, economic, or environmental trends
-- **Government agencies** publishing and analyzing public statistics
-- **Non-profit organizations** working with community data
-- **Academic institutions** teaching data analysis and visualization
-- **Enterprise teams** integrating public data with business intelligence
+See [Custom Data Commons: When do I need a custom instance?](https://docs.datacommons.org/custom_dc/) for use cases and audience guidance.

 ### What Gets Deployed?